oharaandrew314/dynamodb-kotlin-module/Readme.md

 ## Requirements

-Minimum Java 8.
-However, only 11 and 17 are officially supported.
+Java 11, 17, and 21 are officially supported.

 ## Quickstart